To Wave or Not To Wave: Wave Soldering Advantages and Disadvantages

 Today, most PCB designs are focused on minimizing space, which reduces the separation between components and makes the use of SMDs and vias more attractive.
 These design attributes do not support the use of full board wave soldering and the added cost of its usage cannot be balanced against its speed.

 Selective soldering, which is a type of wave soldering that targets specific components or regions of the board, is the solution for smaller boards with congested or mixed (through-hole and SMD) components.
-This wave soldering process has distinct advantages over full board wave soldering; including:
+This selective solder, wave solder process, has distinct advantages over full board wave soldering; including:

 - No glue is needed to secure components during reflow soldering.